endodoug/endodoug.github.io/_posts/2017-03-10-json-basics.md

 1. Store data in a JavaScript object.
-2. Convert the object to JSON. stringify() is a function that creates a string from the object.
+2. Convert the object to JSON. stringify() is a function that creates a string (text) from the object.
-3. Send it to the server.
+3. Send it (text) to the server.

 ## Receiving JSON Data